abrantesarthur/gos/README.md

 # GOS
-An operating system written from scratch.
+An x86 bootloader written from scratch.

 ## Development